-The Figure suggests the presence of four main groups of respondents with different attitudes.
+The figure suggests the presence of four main groups of respondents with different attitudes.
 Indeed, we cut the dendrogram below the third split as this provides the last large "jump" and obtained four clusters.

-Figure 2 reports, for each cluster, the scoring provided by each respondent for each of the variables used for the classification, allowing to highlight the differences among groups and similarities within1.
-We can identify two main drivers that seem to cluster consumer behaviour with respect to environmental sustainability of food products: i) how much the presence of environmental claims/logos affects the choice among products, ii) the interest for additional information on the environmental impact of the products.
+Figure 2 reports, for each cluster, the scoring provided by each respondent for each of the variables used for the classification, allowing to highlight the differences among groups and similarities within^{}.
+We can identify two main drivers that seem to cluster consumer behaviour with respect to the environmental sustainability of food products: i) the effectiveness of the presence of environmental claims/logos in influencing the choice among products, ii) the interest for additional information on the environmental impact of the products.
 Note that these drivers correspond to the second and third level of our economic framework.

 Instead, the variables regarding the general concern of consumers towards environmental issues (first level) is not very influent in clustering respondents, as all seem to show a high degree of concern.
-Indeed, 85% of the sample is fairly or very preoccupied for climate change and resource wastefulness.
+Indeed, 85% of the sample is "fairly" or "very" preoccupied for climate change and resource wastefulness.
 Moreover, 76% of respondents reckons that consumers with their everyday food purchases can have an effect on such issues.

-Nevertheless, when we look at how this concern translates into action - in terms of food product choices - we can identify different attitudes.
+When we look at how this concern translates into action - in terms of food product choices - we can identify different attitudes on the basis of the two main drivers emerged.
 More in detail, we can outline the four clusters as grouping consumers with the following features (Figure 2):

-1. those who take into consideration the environmental information on labels and are satisfied with it (do not require additional information) (20%);

-2. those for which environmental information on labels does not have a great effect on purchase, but would like to receive more information (43%);

-3. those for which the presence of environmental information directs product selection and would also like to receive more (21%);
+- 1. those who take into consideration the environmental information on labels and are satisfied with it (do not require additional information) (20% of the sample); - 2. those for which environmental information on labels does not have a great effect on purchase, but would like to receive more information (43%); - those for which the presence of environmental information directs product selection and would also like to receive more (21%);